newcleo-dev-team/lbh15/joss/paper.md

 [@nureth20].
 This version implemented only the thermo-physical properties.

 The current version *2.0.0* implements the thermo-chemical properties and updates the documentation accordingly.
-It improves the performance and the readability.
-Moreover, solutions have been adopted improving performance and usability (enforced vectorisation over the whole implementation and use of the Horner scheme to evaluate polynomials [@hornerbook]).
-It includes a tutorial focusing on a volume of lead that is subjected to time-varying thermal loads, where the Oxygen concentration is controlled to fall in the range where the protective oxide layer formation is assured, see [@nea].
+The current version improves the performance and the readability.
+Moreover, solutions have been adopted to improve performance and usability such as, for instance, enforcing vectorisation over the whole implementation and using the Horner scheme to evaluate polynomials [@hornerbook].
+It includes a tutorial focusing on a volume of lead that is subjected to time-varying thermal loads, where the Oxygen concentration is controlled to fall in the range where the protective oxide layer formation is assured [@nea].
 Great attention is paid to the code quality and readability. *PEP8* guidelines[^2] are ensured by the *pycodestyle* utility.
 In addition, the automatic static analysis of the code has been performed by applying the *pylint* tool throughout